AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/create-an-event/create-an-event-with-gotowebinar.md

 >* Set the appropriate [flow actions](http://docs.marketo.com/display/DOCS/Flow+Actions)to track engagement
 >

 First create your webinar in GoToWebinar.
-Certain settings in the creation of your GoToWebinar are used by Marketo and some are only used by GoToWebinar.&nbsp;
+Certain settings in the creation of your GoToWebinar are used by Marketo and some are only used by GoToWebinar.

 After you create a Marketo event and associate the GoToWebinar with it, the systems will be able to share registration and attendance information.
-For help creating a GoToWebinar, see the&nbsp; [GoToWebinar User Guide](http://docs.marketo.com/display/docs/assets/gotowebinar-user-guide.pdf).
+For help creating a GoToWebinar, see the  [GoToWebinar User Guide](http://docs.marketo.com/display/docs/assets/gotowebinar-user-guide.pdf).

 Below is a list of the settings used by Marketo.